-Tornado in El Reno, Oklahoma, results in fatalities: report
+Tornado in El Reno, Oklahoma; fatalities feared: report

 A hotel in the community was “leveled” according to a reporter at the scene representing Oklahoma City’s KWTV-TV.

-A local official said an unknown number of fatalities occurred at the site, and that “victims are being pulled from the rubble,” the station.
+A local official said an unknown number of fatalities occurred at the site, and that “victims are being pulled from the rubble,” the station reported.

 Multiple people remained unaccounted for, Oklahoma City's KFOR-TV reported.